Thunderwolfistesting/A-Comprehensive-Bug-Bounty-Roadmap-/README.md

 Connect - https://linktr.ee/sammansikarwar  :)

 This repository serves as a roadmap for individual who are intreseted in bug bounty.
-This repository contains a curated list of resources and tools to help you get started !
+It contains a curated list of resources and tools to help you get started !

 ## Table of Contents: